apt update -y && apt install net-tools -y

 To troubleshoot network connectivity or application issues, you need to check which ports the system is using and which applications are listening on that particular port.

-In this article, we will see different linux commands to check the open ports in Linux to troubleshoot the issue.
+In this article, we will see different Linux commands to check the open ports in Linux to troubleshoot the issue.

-1) Use netstat command to check if the port is open in Linux
+1) Use "netstat" command to check if the port is open in Linux

 The netstat command is part of the net-tools package, which is not included in the Linux distribution by default.
 It displays network-related data such as network connections, routing tables, interface statistics, masquerade connections, multicast memberships, and so on.
 On Ubuntu, you can use the following command to install the net-tools package.